To enter the Honors Program for the 2015-2016 academic year:

 - Extraordinarily talented, highly motivated high school students without the minimum ACT score should ask about pending membership.

-- Students transferring from another university or who have completed 12 credit hours at TTU as full-time students with a cumulative GPA of 3.5 or higher are eligible to apply.
+- Students transferring from another university or who have completed 12 credit hours at TTU as full-time students with a cumulative GPA of 3.5 or higher are eligible to apply for admission.

 To graduate in cursu honorum ("through the course of Honors"):

-You must take an Honors class every semester until all requirements are fulfilled, including the two colloquia/upper-division alternatives.
+You must take an Honors class every semester until all requirements are fulfilled, including the two Honors Colloquia/upper-division alternatives.
+If you find yourself having trouble making a plan to do so, contact us immediately so we can help.

 1. HON 1010: INTRODUCTION TO HONORS